Network diagram showing spanning tree configuration with bridge IDs and VLANs

 Method 2

 Another method for root bridge configuration is the configuration bridge priority value.
-The command used for configuring the bridge priority value is “spanning-tree vlan vlan-id priority value” in global configuration mode.
+The command configuring the bridge priority value is “spanning-tree vlan vlan-id priority value” in global configuration mode.
 The priority value is configured in the increase of 4,096, and the range is between 0 and 61,440.

 Switch-3>enable